johan162/themeltspice/README.md

 [Windows **LTSpice** theme manager](https://github.com/sakabug/LTspice-themes/blob/main/LTspice-themes.txt) if you are looking for a Windows theme manager.

-This script is used to create and set a color theme for the OSX version of LTSpice.
+This script is used to create and set a color theme for the OSX version of **LTSpice**.
 The themes are stored as a plain text file in an human readable and pretty obvious format (see the BNF grammar at the end of this README file).